unifreak/unifreak.github.io/_book_review/gopl_en.md

 things we already familiar with in each chapters later.
 At last, you find yourself learnt most things in Go Spec, in detail.

-The most value thing in this book, is that it focus only realistic requirement to code for, and the code example is both interesting and enlightening.
+The most valuable thing in this book is that it focus on realistic requirement to code for, and the code example is both interesting and enlightening.

 For learner who already familiar with programming in other language, I recommend